Muhamed-Yasin/Muhamed-Yasin/README.md

 - 📫 How to reach me **yasinmanath@gmail.com**

-- ⚡ Fun fact **I am a passionate coder...although I don't look like one** -<i class="fa-solid fa-circle-info"></i> Find more about me via my portfolio website.
+- ⚡ Fun fact **I am a passionate coder...although I don't look like one**
+- Find more about me via my portfolio website.

 <h3 align="left">Connect with me:</h3>
 <p align="left">